figma/dev-mode-mcp-server-guide/README.md

 These rules define how to translate Figma inputs into code for this project and must be followed for every Figma-driven change.

 ### Required flow (do not skip)
-1. Run get_code first to fetch the structured representation for the exact node(s).
+1. Run get_design_context first to fetch the structured representation for the exact node(s).
-2. If the response is too large or truncated, run get_metadata to get the high‑level node map and then re‑fetch only the required node(s) with get_code.
+2. If the response is too large or truncated, run get_metadata to get the high‑level node map and then re‑fetch only the required node(s) with get_design_context.
 3. Run get_screenshot for a visual reference of the node variant being implemented.
-4. Only after you have both get_code and get_screenshot, download any assets needed and start implementation.
+4. Only after you have both get_design_context and get_screenshot, download any assets needed and start implementation.
 5. Translate the output (usually React + Tailwind) into this project's conventions, styles and framework.
 Reuse the project's color tokens, components, and typography wherever possible.
 6. Validate against Figma for 1:1 look and behavior before marking complete.